China filled its Olympic team with naturalized citizens, but fans like them only when they win

 China’s uncertainty over how to handle naturalized players appears to have led to some odd moments, like the Canadian-born goaltender of the women’s team, Zhou Jiaying, a Princeton University graduate who also goes by Kimberly Newell on Twitter, telling reporters she was not allowed to speak to them in English.

-Sentiment among China’s outspoken nationalists is notoriously fickle, and swings from adulation to attack are also common for ethnically Chinese competing for other nations.
-At a time when relations between Beijing and Washington are at their most tense in decades, American athletes with Chinese heritage at the Olympics like figure skaters Nathan Chen and Vincent Zhou, who might once have been celebrated for their Chinese roots, have been met with a blend of indifference and derision.
+Sentiment among China’s outspoken nationalists is notoriously fickle, and swings from adulation to attack are also common for ethnically Chinese people competing for other nations.
+At a time when relations between Beijing and Washington are at their most tense in decades, American athletes with Chinese heritage at the Olympics, like figure skaters Nathan Chen and Vincent Zhou, who might once have been celebrated for their Chinese roots, have been met with a blend of indifference and derision.

 At the start of the Olympics, speed skater Shaolin Sandor Liu, who competes for Hungary but has a Chinese father, attracted widespread acclaim on Chinese social media for his authentic northeastern accent and his declaration that any medal he won would be half for China, half for Hungary.
 (Liu and his brother both trained in China for 18 months as teenagers.)